12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 🎫 City Passes

 Copenhagen Card (~$85/72h) and Go City Stockholm can save money if you stack attractions.
-Dublin has fewer unified passes — book Kilmainham, Book of Kells, and Guinness online in advance.
+Dublin: book Kilmainham, Book of Kells, and Guinness online in advance.
+If you detour to Scotland later, Edinburgh Castle slots vanish fast.

 🍕 Lunch > Dinner